micktwomey/2016-techie-christmas-quiz/answers/round6.md

 ---

-# End of Round!
+# End of Answers!

-## Pass Answer Sheets to the Next Team
+## Pass the Answer Sheets to the Quizmasters